Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 5. Tachycardia, bradycardia, other rhythm disturbances.

-6. Hearing loss, the onset of complete deafness if the disease is started.
+6. Hearing loss, the onset of complete deafness if the disease is advanced.

-For the correct diagnosis, the otolaryngologist must consult with a neurologist, traumatologist, other specialists may be involved.
+To make a correct diagnosis, the otolaryngologist must consult with a neurologist, traumatologist, and other specialists may be involved.
 Otoscopy, CT and X-ray are done, other studies are possible depending on the nature of the disease and what caused it.

-In the treatment of labyrinthitis, the same complex of funds is used as in other types of otitis media.
-Excluded only local methods as the lesion spreads inside the ear.
+When treating labyrinthitis, the same complex of drugs is used as for other types of otitis.
+Only excluded local methods, as the lesion spreads inside the ear.

-With labyrinthitis, it is important to stop dizziness, this is done with the help of vestibulolytics, for example, Bellataminal.
-In some cases, surgery is necessary if the labyrinthitis is accompanied by complications.
+In case of labyrinthitis, it is important to stop dizziness; this is done with the help of vestibulolytics, for example, Bellataminal.
+In some cases, surgery is necessary if labyrinthitis is accompanied by complications.
 Operations are performed on the middle ear.

-If during the illness you have lost your hearing, you need a consultation with a hearing aid and audiologist.
-Sometimes a hearing restoration operation is performed, in some cases a hearing prosthesis is selected.
+If you have lost your hearing during your illness, you need to consult a hearing specialist and an audiologist.
+Sometimes hearing restoration surgery is performed, and in some cases a hearing prosthesis is selected.

 Important!
 Serious complications can be avoided by starting treatment in the early stages of otitis media.